top of page

 • You might want to add more information, colour, a story, or a map to your journal entry.

-You can go between observing, recording and reviewing for each observation.
+You can go between observing, recording and reflecting for each observation.

 Observe -- Record -- Reflect